techidaily/site-ai-voice-clone/source/_posts/how-to-make-talking-emoji-on-iphone-in-easy-steps-for-2024.md

 **Step 1:** Start a New Project

- Once you've installed[Wondershare Virbo](https://virbo.wondershare.com/ai-video-generator-app.html) , open the app and choose the Talking Photo feature to begin making your Memoji talk.
+ Once you've installed [Wondershare Virbo](https://virbo.wondershare.com/ai-video-generator-app.html) , open the app and choose the Talking Photo feature to begin making your Memoji talk.

 ![How to make talking emoji on iPhone](https://images.wondershare.com/virbo/article/2024/02/speak-emoji-iphone-4.jpg)